To add or not to add, that is the question…

 According to the Book of Enoch we know that the number of day in three years are 1,092, in five years they are 1,898, and in eight years they are 2,912.
 The interesting thing is, is this is exactly how this intercalation patterns falls 3, 5 & 8.
 It is more of a 3+3, 5, 3+3 pattern.
 It is oddly enough very similar to the 5-6-5-6- pattern of the first method but varies as to when it lands and has an additional 8 year cycle that happens every so often.

 Wile mapping out the actual observed alignments, it becomes clear that as we fall behind the spring equinox, the full moon will land within 7 days following the end of the previous 364 day signaling the need to intercalate or add a week to keep us in alignment.
-This happens without fail every time, proving that the moon is a witness as stated in Psalm 89:37 and Enoch 74:13
+This happens nearly every time, proving that the moon is a witness as stated in Psalm 89:37 and Enoch 74:13

 Sometime the moon appears to do its own thing and causes a 8 year span between intercalation periods.
 The 8 year span between intercalation does not happen often, but if it did not happen the distance between the start of the year and the actual equinox would widen.
 By using this method we are kept very close to the equinox.
 And the pattern of the heavenly movements fits Enoch’s description perfectly.